-(Arbitration) bylaws of the Board D 1 4D of Realtors [®] .
-Board of Realtors® Introduction of the Procedural Review Hearing State of Tribunal: At this time, I would like to introduce the members State of of this Procedural Review Hearing Tribunal.
-My name is (Ask the Professional Standards Administrator to make sure , and I will serve as Chairperson.
-The that the names of all parties present for the hearing have been other members of this Procedural Review Hearing Tribunal are added to this Guide and that all the appropriate blanks have been completed.
-Also note that procedural reviews are not to be recorded.) and (Ask all parties to come into the hearing room.)
-Disqualification: Anyone who was a party to the original Display: Board banner and the American flag arbitration hearing, a member of the Grievance Committee present during the meeting when the arbitration request was reviewed Seating arrangements: See Part Thirteen, Form #A-16 in this a member of the original arbitration Hearing Panel, or who was Manual for recommended seating arrangements. otherwise involved in this matter prior to the procedural review Ct - t t - D 1 t t - request is disqualified from serving on this Procedural Review Hearing Tribunal.
-Furthermore, anyone who is related by blood Start promptly: Rap gavel to open meeting. or marriage to any party to the original arbitration hearing, who Chairperson's opening statement: Ladies and gentlemen, I is an employer, partner, employee, or is associated in business now call this procedural review hearing to order.
-The professional with any of the parties to the original arbitration hearing is also standards procedures of the Board of disqualified.
-I will now ask the members of the Procedural Review REALTORS® provide for the right to a procedural review of the Hearing Tribunal if they know of any reason why they should be arbitration hearing procedures used in arbitration hearings.
-Both disqualified. the complainant and/or the respondent in an arbitration hearing have the right to request a procedural review.
-The request for (If none) The members of the Procedural Review Hearing Tribunal procedural review will be heard by (the Board of Directors) (or) have not indicated any reason why they are not qualified to serve (a panel of Directors appointed by the President) (or) (the Board's Although the parties have been previously notified of their right to Executive Committee), hereinafter referred to as the Procedural challenge members of this Procedural Review Hearing Tribunal Review Hearing Tribunal.
-I will now ask the parties if they are aware of any reason why any member of this Procedural Review Hearing Tribunal is not Basis of this procedural review: The particular matter to be qualified to serve. considered by this Procedural Review Hearing Tribunal is a request (If yours) The mention have not indicated any massen why any for procedural review of the arbitration hearing procedures used in (If none) The parties have not indicated any reason why any member of this Procedural Review Hearing Tribunal is not an arbitration hearing conducted on, 20 The original arbitration qualified to serve.
-Hearing Panel was composed of, quantied to serve. ,, Additional introductions: Also present at this procedural and was chaired by review hearing is, the complainant , and was chaired by The basis of the original arbitration in the original arbitration hearing; hearing was a Request and Agreement to Arbitrate filed by the respondent in the original arbitration hearing and, , the original Arbitration the complainant(s), against Hearing Panel Chairperson; and the complainant(s), against, the respondent(s), claiming that a dispute arising out of the real estate business existed , the Professional Standards Administrator for the claiming that a dispute arising out of the real estate business existed Board of REALTORS®. between the complainant(s) and the respondent(s).
-The Award of Arbitrators from the original arbitration hearing was as follows: (If any attorneys are present, they should be introduced at this (Double Assert of Asking to ED 47711 F. 114.12 C. time.)
-(Read the Award of Arbitrators [Part Thirteen, Form #A-12 of this Manual].) , and Prior to the original arbitration hearing, the arbitration request was Appeal limitations: In this procedural review hearing we will reviewed by (the Board's Grievance Committee) (or) (a panel of consider the arguments of hereinafter referred to as the appellant, who filed the Request for Procedural Review.
-The basis for the procedural review is the Board's Grievance Committee members) and referred to the limited to alleged procedural deficiencies or other irregularities the appellant believes constitute a deprivation of due process (e.g., fraud, coercion, bias, prejudice, evident partiality, etc.).
+Authority: The Procedural Review Hearing Tribunal present here today is a body duly constituted under the authority of the bylaws of theAssociation of Realtors®.
+Introduction of the Procedural Review Hearing Tribunal: At this time, I would like to introduce the members of this Procedural Review Hearing Tribunal.
+My name is, and I will serve as Chairperson.
+The other members of this Procedural Review Hearing Tribunal are,, and Disqualification: Anyone who was a party to the original arbitration hearing, a member of the Grievance Committee present during the meeting when the arbitration request was reviewed, a member of the original arbitration Hearing Panel, or who was otherwise involved in this matter prior to the procedural review request is disqualified from serving on this Procedural Review Hearing Tribunal.
+Furthermore, anyone who is related by blood or marriage to any party to the original arbitration hearing, who is an employer, partner, employee, or is associated in business with any of the parties to the original arbitration hearing is also disqualified.
+I will now ask the members of the Procedural Review Hearing Tribunal if they know of any reason why they should be disqualified.
+(If none) The members of the Procedural Review Hearing Tribunal have not indicated any reason why they are not qualified to serve.
+Although the parties have been previously notified of their right to challenge members of this Procedural Review Hearing Tribunal, I will now ask the parties if they are aware of any reason why any member of this Procedural Review Hearing Tribunal is not qualified to serve.
+(If none) The parties have not indicated any reason why any member of this Procedural Review Hearing Tribunal is not qualified to serve.
+Additional introductions: Also present at this procedural review hearing is, the complainant in the original arbitration hearing;, the respondent in the original arbitration hearing;, the original Arbitration Hearing Panel Chairperson; and, the Professional Standards Administrator for the Board of REALTORS®.
+(If any attorneys are present, they should be introduced at this time.) , and , and Appeal limitations: In this procedural review hearing we will hereinafter referred to as the appellant, who filed the Request for Procedural Review.
+The basis for the procedural review is consider the arguments of limited to alleged procedural deficiencies or other irregularities the appellant believes constitute a deprivation of due process (e.g., fraud, coercion, bias, prejudice, evident partiality, etc.).
 The procedural review is further limited to the basis (bases) set forth in writing in the Request for Procedural Review, which is as follows.